shankx50/constantcontactsubscribe/README.md

 ##Introduction

 Constant-Contact-Subscribe for [CraftCMS](http://www.craftcms.com) is a very simple plugin for subscribing to a Constant Contact newsletter list.
+So far it only supports submitting a new email address via AJAX to one specific list that you define in the plugin settings.

 ##Installation
 .....